The development of an app and its launch in-app marketplace is a great start. Now…

 In recent years, digitization has transformed the fitness industry.
 The shift has resulted because of the countless apps, blogs and video tutorials that are now easily accessible to users.
 Due to this, no longer does one need to visit the gym or hire a personal trainer to achieve fitness goals.
-While there are numerous options available, one app that has successfully captured the hearts of users and kept them engaged is Sweat with Kayla, created by Australian fitness trainer Kayla Itsines.
+While there are numerous options available, one workout app that has successfully captured the hearts of users and kept them engaged is Sweat with Kayla, created by Australian fitness trainer Kayla Itsines.

 Granted that Sweat is not the only online fitness program out there.
 Popular programs such as P90X, which has workouts for men and women, and Blogilates by fitness guru, Cassey Ho, came up around the same time, but none of these have been able to replicate Kayla’s success.
-Today, we analyze the strategies that have contributed to the success of the Sweat app, which is geared to bring in US$77 million this year.
+Today, we analyze the strategies that have contributed to the success of the sweat app, which is geared to bring in US$77 million this year.

 1. Ease of Access